carltheperson/carltheperson-com/content/why-i-dropped-out.md

 ### Proof

 Another value I saw in a CS degree was as proof.
 A CS degree acts as evidence of relevant CS knowledge and enough self-discipline to follow through on a hard goal.
 From an employer’s perspective, this is very important.
-Without a CS degree, the challenge is to prove these same things.
+The challenge then, without a CS degree, is to prove these same things.
 I thought it was possible, although not as straightforward.

 The main value of this proof is to get interviews.
 This later became much less of a concern for me, but at the time was something that made me quite nervous.
 What if I become without a job one day and no one is willing to interview me?